 Pros of an open–close online course launch

-- You’ll be creating urgency.
-If someone is on the fence and there is only an hour left to buy, they won’t have much time to contemplate before purchasing
+A sense of urgency.
+(If someone is on the fence and there is only an hour left to buy, they won’t have much time to contemplate before purchasing)

 Cons of an open-close online course launch

 They are a lot of work—every few months, you’ll find yourself setting up your webinar space, slaving over email analytics, and fielding questions from prospective students

 - They are time consuming

 It can be easy to get burnt out on this model.
 Your first few launches might be thrilling and exciting, but after that wears off, you might just feel overwhelmed